 One of the main messages of this theory is that everyone needs to develop career-building and information-processing skills.
 On the one hand, this point of view helps individuals to make current decisions on career choices.
 On the other hand, it also develops problem-solving and decision-making competencies that can result in successful choices in the future as well.

 Let’s see the levels of the pyramid in detail.

 We can define the most significant elements of self-consciousness in the form of three questions which can be handled easily by those, too, who are less at home in psychology.

-The list can also be completed with the questions What am I like? and What are my characteristics? as the knowledge of our personality traits is essential for conscious and successful career choice decisions.
-In the case of the first question, favourite activities, hobbies, classes, topics, or even series, blogs and magazines can be evoked at the training.
+The list can also be completed with the questions What am I like? and What are my characteristics?
+Knowledge of our personality traits is essential for conscious and successful career choice decisions.
+In the case of the first question, favourite activities, hobbies, classes, topics, or even series, blogs, and magazines can be evoked at the training.

-The discussion about the third question, namely the topic of values, is especially important in high school students’ groups as defining, shaping and strengthening own values is an essential column of identity development.
+The discussion about the third question, namely the values, is especially important in participants’ groups as defining, shaping and strengthening own values is an essential column of identity development.
 It is suggested to start the discussion with general values and move towards work values (values that an individual retains essential in the case of a profession/job).

 Finally, it is worth dealing with the topic of the family (traditions and patterns) that can be connected to all three previously mentioned questions.
 The discussion of the link between family and career orientation is a good transition point to the topic of occupational knowledge.